algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 The screen will be switching automatically between the different information.
 We can also set priority to show some content during a long time or just make them appear more often on the screen.

 All the information that can be displayed will be in french.

+The content creator will be able to create and personnalize his own widget and he will be able to import PDF, Word document, images, videos ...

 ### 4.5.
 Flowchart: